Lord of the Drums: A Solo Trip to Burundi and Lake Tanganyika

 Lake Tanganyika

 While not all of us will have a bucket list, most travelers will admit to having a list of places they would like to visit.
-The way we all experience travel is different - from the places we choose, the stories we tell, to the things that interest us.
-I would naively like to believe that there is room for everyone.
-Including these refreshing stories from lands people haven’t heard of.
+The way we all experience travel is different — from the places we choose, the stories we tell, to the things that interest us.
+I naively believe there is room for everyone — including these refreshing stories from lands people haven’t heard of.
 Photos that reveal the very fabric of a destination.
-Like this one from my time spent dancing with Royal Drummers of Burundi.
+Like this one, taken while walking by Lake Tanganyika after a day of adventure.

 Drop your comments below and show some love.
 Feel free to shoot me an email with your feedback.